 Query the WMI (Windows Management Interface) to retrieve system configuration information.

-You can access FTP, TFTP and HTTP (including SSL and SSH) directories in all file-handling commands (COPY, DEL, DIR, MOVE, etc.).
+You can access FTP, TFTP and HTTP (including SSL and SSH) directories in all file-handling commands (COPY, DEL, DIR, MOVE, START, etc.).

 Send SMTP, SMPP, and SNPP messages.

 Display floating text (without a window) on your monitor (like TV or monitor setup prompts).

 Redefine your commands or directory names with aliases, and create new commands and functions for your regular tasks.